We're giving you the chance to win back the value of your meal - every time you dine this month!

 Rich autumnal hues along the aisle and in centrepieces at Winters Barns

-In October, the opulent tones and sculptural shapes of autumn blooms take centre stage.
+This is a particularly strong month for couples wanting a moody, romantic palette built around rust, burgundy, plum and burnt orange tones.
 The golds, reds, oranges and browns of the cosier months start to take over, and the opportunity to incorporate non-floral natural textures into your arrangements arises.
 Seed pods, berries, and bracken can transform your foliage into something brimming with personality, that’s also seasonally-appropriate and effective.

-Matching the unruliness of nature which starts to take hold during this season is a great way to bring a distinctively autumnal feel to your floral arrangements.
-Wildflowers are a perfect way to do this: the less manicured mix of flowers in a wildflower bouquet can be incredibly beautiful fit for a more relaxed wedding.
+Matching the unruliness of nature, which starts to take hold during this season, is a great way to bring a distinctively autumnal feel to your floral arrangements.
+Wildflower-inspired arrangements are a perfect way to do this: the less manicured mix of flowers in a bouquet can be an incredibly beautiful fit for a more relaxed wedding.

-Opting for reddish and orange-hued autumnal flowers like scarlett calla lilies or ruby red celosias will create a velvety and inviting display to match the season.
+Opting for reddish and orange-hued autumnal flowers like scarlet calla lilies or ruby red celosias will create a velvety and inviting display to match the season.

 November in-season wedding flowers

-November weddings can be truly unique.
-Bringing a blend between the tail-end of autumn’s rich, earthy hues, and the start of the white flowers more characteristic of winter, the hardy flowers available during this month create some wonderful floral opportunities.
+November can feel sparse outdoors, but wedding florals during late autumn often look beautifully atmospheric, relying on texture, foliage and rich seasonal tones.
+Bringing a blend between the tail-end of autumn’s rich, earthy hues and the start of the white flowers more characteristic of winter, the hardy flowers available during this month create some wonderful floral opportunities.

 December in-season wedding flowers